 Day 02: Sightseeing in Kathmandu(1337m)

 A tour guide according to the need of our guests will be provided.
 The guide takes the guests for sightseeing in Kathmandu.
 The sightseeing includes Pashupati area, Boudhanath, Patan, and Swoyambhunath area.
 The time for sightseeing begins after breakfast; it goes generally 9.00am to 5.00pm.
 On the same day, the company makes the permit and does other paper works for the trekking.
 Lunch and dinner will be on your own.

 Day 03: Kathmandu-Pokhara (827m) by bus 6-7 hours

-We do not stay here today because we stay here on the way back, hence we to one of the beautiful villages of Himalayan region called Kagbeni from where the Upper Mustang begins and that is to see everything through: the dress of the people, the monastery, the narrow crawl-by-stealth-through passage and the barren landscapes.
+We do not stay here today because we stay here on the way back, hence we to one of the beautiful villages of a Himalayan region called Kagbeni from where the Upper Mustang begins and that is to see everything through the dress of the people, the monastery, the narrow crawl-by-stealth-through passage, and the barren landscapes.
 This is the place where we can encounter the tourists who trek around the Annapurna.